-The following is a list of the 10 most common mistakes that we have seen over the years that insurance companies will take advantage of.
-All of them are simple to avoid, will help you have a full and speedy recovery and will protect your claim.
+The following is a list of the 10 most common mistakes people make, who have been injured in a car accident.
+They are simple to avoid, will help you have a full and speedy recovery, and will protect your personal injury claim.

 1. Settling your personal injury case before you're done with medical treatment from your car accident injuries